Oak Brook NPDES

 Contact the Village of Oak Brook regarding problems with drainage features or illegal dumping into the storm sewer system.
 You can report anonymously here.

 The Village of Oak Brook has partnered with DuPage County to implement illicit discharge monitoring activities.
-Additional information on identifying potential illicit discharges and contact information for reporting suspected illicit discharges or concerns to the County’s Illicit Discharge Hotline can be found on the County Website
+Additional information on identifying potential illicit discharges and contact information for reporting suspected illicit discharges can be reported by calling the Illicit Discharge Hotline at (630) 407-6896 or by email Suspected Illicit Discharge.
+Citizens concerns can be found in the Citizens Guide to Monitoring Stormwater.

 Climate change description and link: